dp-srinidhi/Snake-game-/README.md

 🐍 Snake Game
-A classic Snake Game built using ReactJS, with additional logic written in JavaScript, styled with HTML and CSS.
+A classic Snake Game built using ReactJS, with additional logic like linked list written , styled with HTML and CSS.
 This project demonstrates how a simple game can be brought to life with modern web technologies.

 🛠️ Built With